FenixAlliance/ABS.Docs/Components/Alliance-Passport-Services.md

 ## Common Terms
 Learn more about APS + IAM terms.

 - **Permission Sets**: refer to the  ABM record objects that are used to grant access to resources.
 You can attach Permission Sets to Identities.
-These include `BusinessPermission`, `BusinessProfile`, `SecurityGroup`, and `SecurityRole`.
+These include `BusinessProfileRecord`, `BusinessPermission`, `SecurityGroup`, and `SecurityRole`.

 - **Identities**: The ABM record objects that APS uses to authenticate and group.
 These include `AccountHolder`, `BusinessTenant`, `BusinessApplication` and `BusinessDomain`.